What is the 60/40 portfolio?

 A real estate investment trust, or REIT, will allow you to get your foot in the front door without having to fork over your life savings or commit to becoming a landlord.

 With as little money as you want to invest, you can help fund the purchase of commercial real estate developments and then reap the profits.
 That might even put you on the path to buying your own home.

 For the daring (and wealthier) investor, hedge funds can offer both diversification and greater returns.

 These funds are known for using unconventional and risky investing strategies that don’t align closely with the stock market.
 They often invest in other alternative assets, such as private companies, distressed debt, currencies and commodities.

-While hedge funds are typically only open to accredited investors, some investing apps are trying to make hedge funds more accessible to all.
+While hedge funds are typically only open to accredited investors, some investment apps are trying to make hedge funds more accessible to all.

 Investing in crypto is easier than you might think — you can buy bitcoin and other digital currencies through popular investing apps — but it’s not for everyone.